-Because there are a few major league cornbread fans in my family, I have experimented with quite a few recipes over the years.
-This combination of ingredients is one of my favorites for several reasons.
+There are some major league cornbread fans in my family, so I have experimented with quite a few recipes over the years.
+The following combination of ingredients has become a favorite for several reasons.

 - 1 teaspoon baking powder

 - 2 cups buttermilk, well shaken (see notes for dairy-free option**)

 - 2 tablespoons coconut oil (bacon fat would be traditional; may substitute oil of choice)

 In a large bowl, mix the cornmeal, baking powder, baking soda, and salt.
 (Add the sugar here if using instead of honey.)

 In medium bowl, whisk the eggs until foamy.
 Whisk in the buttermilk and honey.

 Make a well in the center of the dry ingredients.
 Add the wet ingredients to the dry ingredients, and mix until just blended.